Will Herberg

-William Herberg (June 30, 1901 – March 26, 1977) was an American writer, intellectual and scholar.
+William Herberg (June 30, 1901 – March 26, 1977) was an American writer, intellectual, and scholar.
 A communist political activist during his early years, Herberg gained wider public recognition as a social philosopher and sociologist of religion, as well as a Jewish theologian.
-He was a leading conservative thinker during 1950s and an important contributor to the National Review magazine.
+He was a conservative thinker during the 1950s and a contributor to the National Review magazine.

 Biography

 Early years

-William Herberg, commonly known as "Will," was born on June 30, 1901 to a Jewish family in the shtetl of Lyakhavichy, Belarus, located near the city of Minsk in what was then part of the Russian Empire.
-His father, Hyman Louis Herberg (1874-1938) and mother, the former Sarah Wolkow (1872-1942) were themselves born in the same provincial village.
+William Herberg, commonly known as "Will," was born on June 30, 1901, to a Jewish family in the shtetl of Lyakhavichy, Belarus, located near the city of Minsk in what was then part of the Russian Empire.
+His father, Hyman Louis Herberg (1874–1938), and mother, the former Sarah Wolkow (1872–1942) were themselves born in the same provincial village.
 Although no records remain to document the family's financial status, Herberg's biographer indicates that the family was not impoverished, with his father the recipient of a gymnasium education and successful enough as an electrical contractor to pay for the family's emigration from the anti-semitic Tsarist regime to a new life in America in 1904.

-Arriving in New York City, the Herberg family took up residence in an poor Jewish neighborhood in Brooklyn, New York.
+Arriving in New York City, the Herberg family took up residence in a poor Jewish neighborhood in Brooklyn, New York.
 The family's economic position deteriorated in America, however, and Will's parents were divorced about ten years after arriving in the United States, with Will and his younger brother raised by his mother, who earned money as a housekeeper and small-scale manufacturer of knit fabric belts.
-The boys aided the family income by helping with belt-making, although a very high priority was placed by his mother on education, and great financial sacrifices were made to ensure that the two boys stayed on an academically-oriented path.
+The boys aided the family income by helping with belt-making, although a very high priority was placed by his mother on education, and great financial sacrifices were made to ensure that the two boys stayed on an academically oriented path.

 Will attended public school in Brooklyn, entering the prestigious Boys' High School in February 1915.
 During his high school years, Herberg demonstrated great capacity as a student, studying mathematics, physics, German, Hebrew, and French, while writing poetry in his spare time.
 Herberg graduated from Boys' High School in June 1918 and entered the tuition-free City College that same fall.

 While at City College, Herberg studied mathematics, English literature, and various physical sciences, developing a keen interest in psychology and the writings of Sigmund Freud.
 While his grades in these subjects were above average, he had difficulty with requirements in physical education and exhibited an antipathy to required courses in military science.
-Herberg would be suspended from City College in the fall of 1920 due to frequent absences from military science class, accentuated by an altercation by the officer in charge of the course.
-Herberg would finish his career at City College having completed 94 of the 131.5 credits needed for graduation.
+Herberg was suspended from City College in the fall of 1920 due to frequent absences from military science class, accentuated by an altercation with the officer in charge of the course.
+Herberg finished his career at City College having completed 94 of the 131.5 credits needed for graduation.

-Although he never graduated from the Baccalaureate program at City College, Herberg would later falsely claim to have degrees from Columbia University, including a PhD in 1932.
+Although he never earned a bachelor's degree at City College, Herberg later falsely claimed to have degrees from Columbia University, including a PhD in 1932.
 However, he later received three honorary doctorates, the first in 1956.